 Students at the bridging level are ready for the reclassification process.
-Reclassification criteria: ELPAC score of an overall level 4 (lever 3 or higher in oral and written language), Lexile Range of 850L+ or a recent CAASPP ELA score of standard nearly met or higher, a grade of "C" or better in an ELA/ELD course.
+Reclassification criteria: ELPAC score of an overall level 4 (level 3 or higher in oral and written language), Lexile Range 850L or above, or a recent CAASPP ELA score of standard nearly met or higher, a grade of "C" or better in an ELA/ELD course.

+Lifelong Language Learners

-Lifelong Language LearnersStudents who have reached "proficiency" in the English language continue to build increasing breadth, depth, and complexity in comprehending and communicating English in a wide variety of contexts.
+Students who have reached "proficiency" in the English language continue to build increasing breadth, depth, and complexity in comprehending and communicating English in a wide variety of contexts.

-Please use regular ELA, Literacy & Experiential Learning Placement Guide for a student who has been identified as Initial Fluent English Proficient (IFEP) or Reclassified Fluent English Proficient (RFEP).
+Please use L4L ELA, Literacy & Experiential Learning Placement Guide for student who has be identified as Initial Fluent English Proficient (IFEP) or Reclassified Fluent English Proficient (RFEP).